 If you’re creating a dedicated court, we recommend pouring concrete that is at least 45′ x 30′.
 This will fit a full three point line and still leave room to shoot around it.
 For full court dimensions, click here.

 If your court will be used exclusively for basketball, then brushed concrete adds a lot of grip and is recommended.
-If the court will also be used by younger kids that could potentially fall, the scrapes will be worse than on normal concrete and we do not recommend it.
+If the court will aslo be used by younger kids that could potentially fall, the scrapes will be worse than on normal concrete and we do not recommend it.

 The Dominator Basketball Hoop is built to last.
 We are so confident in our product that we recently upgraded from a 10 year warranty to a lifetime warranty.
 The aluminum won’t corrode, and neither will the stainless steel hardware.

 At Dominator, quality is our number one concern.
 Every detail of our basketball hoop is meticulously engineered to give the highest quality.
-The welds, the materials, and the engineering have all been hand picked to ensure that this is the highest quality hoop on the market.
+The welds, the materials, and the enginering have all been hand picked to ensure that this is the highest quality hoop on the market.

-The Dominator basketball hoop and its competitors both have rims, backboards, and are made for playing basketball.
+The Dominator Basketball Hoop and its competitors both have rims, backboards and are made for playing basketball.
 That’s where the similarities end – we have completely reinvented the outdoor basketball hoop.
-We use aluminum instead of stead, telescoping height adjustments instead of parallel linkage systems, and a single extension arm instead of four tentacles.
+We use aluminum instead of steel, telescoping height adjustments instead of parallel linkage systems and a single extension arm instead of four tentacles.
 For a more thorough review of what makes us different, click here.

 The 72XL has a 4′ overhang and the 60XL has a 3′ overhang.
 On a regulation basketball court the distance from the baseline to the backboard is 4′, which is why we have the 4′ overhang on our regulation size 72XL.